 The crude fibre content in dried pea pods powder wasin the range of 8.95 to 7.52% (Table 1).
-The crude fibre is higher in freeze dried pea pod powder because of the concentration affect and structural integrity of fibre components during drying (14).
-The crude fibre content followed the order of freeze dried pea pod powder>microwavedried pea pod powder >traydried pea pod powder >Osmotic dehydrationdried pea pod powder >solardried pea pod powder >sun dried pea pod powder.
+The crude fibre is higher in FD pea pod powder because of the concentration effect and structural integrity of fibre components during drying (14).
+The crude fibre content followed the order of FD pea pod powder>MV dried pea pod powder >TD pea pod powder >OD dried pea pod powder >SolD pea pod powder >SD pea pod powder.
 These results are in line with the findings of (15) reporting higher crude fibre in peels of oven dried avocado and melons than the samples subjected to freeze drying.
-When comparing the impact of various drying techniques on the amount of ash, the highest ash content was revealed in freeze dried pea pod powder as compared to other methods.
+When comparing the impact of various drying techniques on the amount of ash, the highest ash content was revealed in FD pea pod powder as compared to other methods.
 The reason for this could be that the low temperatures and vacuum used during the freeze-drying process improved mineral retention, leading to greater ash values (116).
-According to (10)reported higher ash content in freeze dried yam flourin comparison to oven dried samples compatible with our findings.
-While comparing the sun and solar drying methods of pea pods powder, the sun and solar drying methods showed lower ash content (Table 1).
+According to (10), higher ash content was reported in freeze-dried yam flour in comparison to oven-dried samples compatible with our findings.
+While comparing the sun and solar drying methods of pea pod powder, the sun and solar drying methods showed lower ash content (Table 1).
 This is because longer air exposure combined with temperature and humidity variations causes more mineral loss (5).

 Mineral components

-The data in table 2 shows the effectof drying on mineral composition of pea pod.
-It was observed that higher mineral content (potassium, magnesium and iron) of 1832.65, 987.54 and 10.45 mg/100g, respectively were observed in freeze dried pea pods.
-The lower temperature and vacuum used in freeze-dried pea pods may have contributed to the higher mineral retention by reducing the microbial and metabolic processes that drive mineral losses.
-Similar results were found by (17) in freeze dried amla fruit.
-Due to the greater temperature, lower humidity, and quicker drying time during solar drying as opposed to sun drying pea pods, the solar dried sample was found to have a higher mineral content than the sundried sample (Table 2).
+The data in Table 2 shows the effect of drying on the mineral composition of pea pods.
+It was observed that higher mineral content (potassium, magnesium and iron) of 1832.65, 987.54 and 10.45 mg/100g, respectively, were observed in FD pea pods.
+The lower temperature and vacuum used in FD pea pods may have contributed to the higher mineral retention by reducing the microbial and metabolic processes that drive mineral losses.
+Similar results were found by (17) in freeze-dried amla fruit.
+Due to the greater temperature, lower humidity, and quicker drying time during solar drying as opposed to SD pea pods, the SolD sample was found to have a higher mineral content than the SD sample (Table 2).
 According to (18) observed a similar pattern in the mineral content of amaranth leaves that were subjected to solar drying and the sun.

 Conclusion

 Drying is a traditional food preservation technique.
 Nutrient losses vary in magnitude depending on the operating circumstances of various drying techniques.
-Freeze drying is highly recommended for pea pods due to its ability to retain essential nutrients, including proteins, fibre, and mineral.
+Freeze drying is highly recommended for pea pods due to its ability to retain essential nutrients, including proteins, fibre, and minerals.
 Unlike other drying methods, freeze drying minimizes thermal degradation, thereby preserving the structural and functional integrity of nutrients.
 Freeze drying uses low temperatures and vacuum, which reduces nutrient loss, whereas sun drying causes more loss due to changing ambient conditions.
 The dried pea pods can be used as a functional ingredient in a number of products with additional value.

 REFERENCES

 1. Nasir G, Zaidi S and Tabassum N. (2022).
 A review on nutritional composition, health benefits and potential applications of by-products from pea processing.
-Biomass ConversionBiorefinery.2022https://doi.org/10.
+Biomass ConversionBiorefinery. https://doi.org/10.
 1007/s13399-022-03324-0

 2. Castaldo L, Izzo L, GaspariA, Lombardi S, Rodríguez-CarrascoY, Narváez A, GrossoM, Ritieni A. Chemical composition of green pea (Pisum sativum L.) pods extracts and their potential exploitation as ingredients in nutraceutical formulations.
 Antioxidants.2021;11(1):105.